Humoresque (1946 film)

-Humoresque is a 1946 American melodrama film by Warner Bros. starring Joan Crawford and John Garfield in a tale about a violinist and his patroness.
+Humoresque is a 1946 American melodrama film by Warner Bros.
+Pictures starring Joan Crawford and John Garfield in a tale about a violinist and his patroness.
 The screenplay by Clifford Odets and Zachary Gold was based upon the 1919 short story "Humoresque" by Fannie Hurst, which previously was made into a film in 1920.
 Humoresque was directed by Jean Negulesco and produced by Jerry Wald.